 This course is intended to train students in planning and implementing a developmentally appropriate curriculum designed to enhance the development of young children.
-Some components of K - 3 and all aspects of the prekindergarten curriculum will be discussed and examined.
+Some components of K-3 and all aspects of the prekindergarten curriculum will be discussed and examined.
 Students will have the opportunity to experiment with the curriculum using a variety of teaching styles.
 This course takes into account the multicultural backgrounds and interests of the students as well as the diverse backgrounds of the children they may encounter.
-May be taken prior to or concurrently with ECE 290 Student Teaching I. (Formerly ECE 200)
+Prerequisites: ECE 101, ECE 210 and ENG 101 all with a grade of "C" or better.
+May be taken concurrently with ECE 291.